Ron-Maina/ChatWave/README.md

 # ChatWave

 ## Description
-A Social Media App created with React and FLask
+A Chat App created with React and FLask to bring people together through livley conversations

 By Ron Maina